-Werri is distinguished by having point breaks at both ends of the beach, so there’s often a nice wave peeling nicely off either the north or south headland.
-Smooth even when the summer nor’easter is blowing, the north point starts to break across the rocky reef that extends from the headland, then generates a fatter wave closer to shore that’s beloved of long-boarders.
+Werri Beach is a classic surfing beach and point which is also perfect for swimming.
+It is distinguished by having point breaks at both ends of the beach, so there’s often a nice wave peeling off either the north or south headland.
+Smooth even when the summer nor’easter is blowing, the north point starts to break across the rocky reef that extends from the headland, then generates a fatter wave closer to shore that’s beloved by long-boarders.
 Beach breaks to the south are dependent on variable sandbanks, but there’s often a decent wave right in front of the famous Werri Beach Fish Shop three-quarters of the way down the beach.
 The south headland is the spot in a southerly swell and wind.